- Home

 ICEV: One share, one vote – the bedrock of good corporate governance

 Railpen regularly works with or develops collaborative engagements where increased action is necessary to drive positive beneficiary outcomes.
-In 2022 we launched a collective initiative – the Investor Coalition for Equal Votes (ICEV) – with the Council of Institutional Investors and several US pension funds; its mission being to challenge unequal voting rights in the US and UK.
+So, in 2022, Railpen, the Council of Institutional Investors (CII) and several US pension funds launched the Investor Coalition for Equal Votes (ICEV) to challenge unequal voting rights in the US and UK.

 Railpen manages investments on members’ behalf and has a duty to engage and collaborate in a meaningful way to drive positive financial outcomes for them.
 One of the ways we do this is by speaking with the companies we invest in about their corporate governance (how well the company is managed).
 We believe it’s essential that all shareholders are given a fair and proportionate voice through their voting rights.
 Being able to vote for, or against, a company at its Annual General Meeting (AGM) helps us positively influence a company’s behaviour and provides a safety net to hold company management to account, where necessary.

-So, in 2022, Railpen, the Council of Institutional Investors and several US pension funds joined together to set up a collaborative engagement initiative called the Investor Coalition for Equal Votes (ICEV).
-Its mission is clear – to promote the adoption of capital structures to ensure that equity positions with substantially similar economic rights provide identical voting power on a share-for-share basis (Equal Voting Rights).
+So, in 2022, Railpen, the Council of Institutional Investors and several US pension funds joined together to set up a collaborative engagement initiative called the Investor Coalition for Equal Votes (ICEV) to promote the adoption of capital structures to ensure that equity positions with substantially similar economic rights provide identical voting power on a share-for-share basis (Equal Voting Rights).

-Today, ICEV is made up of a group of US and UK pension funds with approximately $2tn of assets under management – all of whom share the same concern, namely the long-term effects of misalignment between invested capital and shareholder voting rights, and the consequences for long-term financial performance and good member outcomes.
+Today, ICEV is made up of a group of US and UK pension funds with approximately $4tn in assets (and growing) – all of whom share the same concern, namely the long-term effects of misalignment between invested capital and shareholder voting rights, and the consequences for long-term financial performance and good member outcomes.

 Why are we concerned about unequal voting rights?